-Amazon has started releasing the latest update for the Alexa Guard to the Smart Home Alexa Device, this includes older generations such as the 2nd Generation Amazon Echo.
+Amazon has started releasing the latest update for the Alexa Guard (Also known as Vacation Mode) to the Smart Home Alexa Device, this includes older generations such as the 2nd Generation Amazon Echo.

 Alexa Guard automatically uses its onboard microphone to listen to specific sounds such as broken glass, smoke alarms & fire alarms.

 Once this has been triggered you will receive a notification on your phone/tablet with the Amazon Echo app installed alerting you of the issue.

 Alexa Guard is free but still needs to be manually activated by you.
 It requires you to first speak “Alexa, I’m leaving” to activate Guard on your Echo and to force Alexa to begin listening for more than just the “Alexa” wake word.It requires you to first speak “Alexa, I’m leaving” to activate Guard on your Echo and to force Alexa to begin listening for more than just the “Alexa” wake word.

 As of the moment, these are the devices which work with Alexa Guard: